Crave-Trinity/crave-trinity-frontend/README.md

 💡 Everyone is chasing B2B SaaS and agentic AI.
 ⚡️ We’re building for humans first—scaling to enterprises when the data speaks.

-Investors may think there’s no money in cravings management. **They’re wrong.**
+Investors may think there’s no money in cravings management.
+They’re wrong.
-- Impulse control isn’t niche—it’s the **core of addiction, stress, dopamine loops, and digital overstimulation.**
+- Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.
-- **We start where others don’t:** organic traction → AI-driven insights → **B2B, healthcare, and digital therapeutics.**
+- We start where others don’t: organic traction → AI-driven insights → B2B, healthcare, and digital therapeutics.

 ---